You are listening to the Sean Hannity radio show podcast.

 Anyway, it was after the election that they did this campaign.

-Anyway, the two least popular candidates in post-war U.S. history, protests are erupting nationwide, Play-Doh being handed out to students, hot cocoa handed out to students, cry rooms being offered to students, aromatherapy being offered to students, pets are being offered to students for pet therapy.
+Anyway, the two least popular candidates in post-war U.S. history, protests are erupting nationwide, Plato being handed out to students, hot cocoa handed out to students, cry rooms being offered to students, aromatherapy being offered to students, pets are being offered to students for pet therapy.

-By the way, uh when he takes over in January, President elect Trump is expected to refocus America's leading space agency on its original mission.
+By the way, when he takes over in January, President-elect Trump is expected to refocus America's leading space agency on its original mission, and that is replacing Obama's top NASA priorities of Muslim outreach and climate change.

-Anyway, President elect Trump is set to slash NASA's budget for monitoring climate change and instead set a goal of sending human beings to the edge of the solar system by the end of the century.
+Anyway, President-elect Trump is set to slash NASA's budget for monitoring climate change and instead set a goal of sending human beings to the edge of the solar system by the end of the century and maybe back to the moon.

 By the way, America could use another big moment like that.